any-docs/css/content/reference/properties/text-orientation/index.md

 sidebar: cssref
 ---

 The **`text-orientation`** [CSS](/en-US/docs/Web/CSS) property sets the orientation of the text characters in a line.
-It only affects text in vertical mode (when {{cssxref("writing-mode")}} is not `horizontal-tb`).
+It only affects text in vertical mode (when `writing-mode` is not `horizontal-tb`).
 It is useful for controlling the display of languages that use vertical script, and also for making vertical table headers.

 {{InteractiveExample("CSS Demo: text-orientation")}}